jjk-jacky/weeplugins/README.md

 weeplugins are plugins for the IRC client [WeeChat](http://www.weechat.org/ "WeeChat, the extensible chat client.").

+They require at least WeeChat 1.5, for the updated C API.

 ## weenick: Provides support for common NickServ operations

 weenick allows you to define global and/or server-specific options to get